 “The program showed me basically what I could do at Lehigh, the connections that Lehigh has as a community and alumni network, and just the general social area around it,” Durmus said.

 In contrast, Song, who grew up 30 minutes away from campus, was already familiar with Lehigh and had been set on attending since 10th grade.
-He chose to apply to the program to begin his Lehigh journey sooner.
+He chose to apply to the program to begin his Lehigh journey early.

 Instilling independence